Ronald P. Rohner: Legacy

 IPARTheory has been described as a significant approach to understanding interpersonal relationships throughout human lifespan.
 Over the course of six decades, IPARTheory research has given rise to a surge of empirical research, and has helped in understanding and exploring interpersonal acceptance and rejection issues.
 IPARTheory stresses the following three foundational postulates:

 (1) Individuals have a biologically based need for positive response (e.g., for emotional support, care, comfort, love—i.e., acceptance) from the people important to them.

 (2) Individuals understand themselves to be cared about or not cared about by these people in one or a combination of four specific ways.
 These include, feelings that the significant other is warm and affectionate (or cold and unaffectionate), hostile and aggressive, indifferent and neglecting, and/or undifferentiated rejecting.
 Undifferentiated rejection refers to an individual's belief that the significant other does not really care about, want, appreciate, or love the individual, without necessarily having objective indicators that the significant other is unaffectionate, aggressive, or neglecting.

 (3) When individuals feel that those people who are so important in their lives do not care about them (i.e., reject them), they are biologically predisposed to respond emotionally and behaviorally in at least ten ways.
 These include becoming (a) anxious, (b) insecure, and (c) dependent or defensively independent depending on the form, frequency, intensity, and longevity of the perceived rejection.
 Additionally, rejected persons are postulated in IPARTheory to have a heightened tendency to develop problems with (d) anger, active or passive aggression, or anger-management problems, (e) impaired self-esteem, (f) impaired self-adequacy, (g) emotional unresponsiveness, and (h) emotional instability.
 Moreover, seriously rejected persons are expected to develop (i) a negative worldview, and other (j) cognitive distortions.

+In 1977, Rohner founded the Center for the Study of Parental Acceptance and Rejection at the University of Connecticut, which was later renamed the Ronald and Nancy Rohner Center for the Study of Interpersonal Acceptance and Rejection.
+The Center continues to collaborate with scholars all around the world to carry out research on topics like acceptance and rejection, forgiveness and vengeance, fear of intimacy, and parental alienation.